dstainton/transcript-flash-cards/INSTALLATION_GUIDE.md

 ## Enjoy Your Flashcards! 🎓

-The application is designed to help you learn Scrum concepts through:
+The application is now more powerful than ever with:
+- **📁 Multi-Project Support** - Create separate projects for different topics
+- **🤖 AI-Powered Creation** - Drag & drop documents to auto-generate flashcards
+  - Supports PDF, Word (.docx), and text files
+  - AI analyzes content and suggests project names
+  - Smart topic extraction and flashcard generation
-- **Study Mode** - Practice with immediate feedback
+- **📚 Study Mode** - Practice with immediate feedback and mastery tracking
-- **Exam Mode** - Test yourself with timed questions
+- **📝 Exam Mode** - Test yourself with timed questions
-- **Statistics** - Track your progress over time
+- **📊 Statistics** - Track your progress per project over time
+- **🎯 Mastery System** - Visual progress tracking for each flashcard

+### Quick Start with Your First Project:
+1. Click "Projects" → "Create Project from Documents"
+2. Drag and drop your PDF, Word, or text files
+3. Review AI suggestions and create your project
+4. Start studying immediately!

-Good luck with your Scrum certification! 🚀
+Good luck with your learning journey! 🚀